redstone-finance/redstone-docs/versioned_docs/version-0.1.4/smart-contract-devs/chain-integration.md

 You should be able to see price data logged to the console.

+## Starknet

+RedStone Oracles can be integrated with Starknet thanks to the [cairo-connector](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/cairo-connector/).
+Examples can be found [here](https://starknet-showroom.redstone.finance/).
+The documentation of contracts can be found [here](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/cairo-connector/src/contracts/README.md)

 ## Non EVM-compatible chains

 Currently, we support mainly EVM-compatible chains.
 Our team developed an [evm-connector](https://docs.redstone.finance/docs/smart-contract-devs/getting-started#usage) that makes RedStone Oracles integrated with them out of the box.